-Clinical Topic Identify, evaluate and interpret normal and abnormal anatomy and pathophysiology relevant to the level and scope of clinical practice Identify, evaluate and interpret normal and abnormal anatomy and pathophysiology relevant to advanced clinical practice.
+Clin ical Topic Identify, evaluate and interpret normal and abnormal anatomy and pathophysiology relevant to the level and scope of clinical practice Identify, evaluate and interpret normal and abnormal anatomy and pathophysiology relevant to advanced clinical practice.
 Assess patients and make reasoned decisions to initiate, continue, modify, suspend or cease ultrasound imaging examinations Synthesise and apply scientific, ergonomic and safety principles in order to identify, select and manipulate equipment Critically synthesise and apply scientific, ergonomic and safety principles in order to identify, select and manipulate equipment Show a systematic understanding of and utilise all information from various sources to ensure the most appropriate examination is undertaken Critically appraise and utilise all information from various sources to ensure the most appropriate examination is undertaken Analyse the needs of the patient to perform all aspects of the ultrasound examination safely and competently Analyse the needs of the patient to perform all aspects of the ultrasound examination safely and competently, adapting to challenging circumstances Competently carry out ultrasound examinations and provide a report according to the evidence base, demonstrating an awareness of limitations within scope of practice Competently carry out and independently report ultrasound examinations according to the evidence base, demonstrating an awareness of limitations within scope of practice Evaluate the ultrasound findings and, where necessary, arrange for a second opinion and/or arrange further investigations, following appropriate consultation, in line with local policies and practices Critically evaluate the ultrasound findings and, where necessary, arrange, advise or undertake further investigations, following appropriate consultation, in line with local policies and practices.
 Provide support for less experienced staff Actively demonstrate proficiency in the interpretation and analysis of ultrasound appearances of organs and structures to reflect the clinical question raised and show an awareness of the limitations of level of competence.
-Provide a report with appropriate supervision Actively demonstrate proficiency in providing interpretative, actionable reports for ultrasound examinations to reflect the clinical question raised.
+Provide a report with appropriate supervision Actively demonstrate proficiency in providing interpretative reports for ultrasound examinations to reflect the clinical question raised.
 Provide support for less experienced staff Communicate clearly, effectively and appropriately with patients, carers and other healthcare professionals Communicate clearly, effectively and appropriately with patients, carers and other healthcare professionals in challenging situations.
-Support on-going development of communication to improve service provision Demonstrate an understanding of the principles of problem solving within the ultrasound profession in order to resolve issues in practice and service delivery Demonstrate a comprehensive knowledge and application of the principles of problem solving within the ultrasound profession in order to resolve issues in practice and service delivery Contribute to case management and service delivery by discussion and debate about patient diagnosis and prognosis Contribute to case management and service delivery by discussion and debate at all levels in patient diagnosis, prognosis and management national level learning initiatives demonstrating a team approach in support of selfdirected learning.
-Support and implement local and / or
+Support on-going development of communication to improve service provision Demonstrate an understanding of the principles of problem solving within the ultrasound profession in order to resolve issues in practice and service delivery Demonstrate a comprehensive knowledge and application of the principles of problem solving within the ultrasound profession in order to resolve issues in practice and service delivery Contribute to case management and service delivery by discussion and debate about patient diagnosis and prognosis Contribute to case management and service delivery by discussion and debate at all levels in patient diagnosis, prognosis and management Reflect on personal and professional practice in order to challenge, develop, maintain and enhance local professional standards in clinical ultrasound Critically reflect on personal and professional practice in order to challenge, develop, maintain and enhance local and national professional standards in clinical ultrasound